-As brought forward balances don’t impact the tax return for the current year of a sole trader or partnership, a full set of opening balances may not be required.
+As brought forward balances don’t impact the tax return for the current year of a sole trader, partnership or unincorporated landlord, a full set of opening balances may not be required.
 If you’re not sure which opening balances to enter, please speak to your accountant.

 If you're a sole trader and you don’t have an accountant, but you’ve managed to work out some but not all of your opening balance figures, you may want to put any difference that you can’t work out to category '968 - Profit and Loss' in FreeAgent.
 This can be used because as a sole trader you and the business are legally the same, so it’s less important if the amount that the business owes you changes.
 Please don’t use this approach for any other business type because as a partnership, it’s really important to get the correct profit share between the partners.

 If you have a limited company or limited liability partnership FreeAgent account, find out how to enter your opening balances for these account types.

 Which opening balances do you need to enter?

 If you’re starting to use FreeAgent at the beginning of a new accounting year, you only need to put in balances for your balance sheet accounts, such as money owed to you by your customers.
 Accounts with numbers 600 to 999 on a trial balance in FreeAgent are balance sheet accounts.

 If you’re starting to use FreeAgent mid-way through your accounting year, you may also have entries for the year to date for your profit and loss accounts, such as income the business has earned since the beginning of this accounting year.
 Accounts with numbers 001 to 599 on a trial balance in FreeAgent are profit and loss accounts.